Cooley High: Production

 The movie was filmed from October through November 1974 in Chicago, Illinois.
 Some scenes include other areas of Chicago such as Navy Pier and the Gold Coast area but primarily in and around the Cabrini-Green housing project on the near-north side.
 Interior school scenes were shot at Chicago's Providence St. Mel High School.

+Soundtrack

+The soundtrack of Cooley High, produced and arranged by Freddie Perren, features numerous songs by artists belonging to the Motown record label, as well as instrumental compositions written by Perren.
+It also features the original song "It's So Hard to Say Goodbye to Yesterday", written by Perren and Christine Yarian and performed by G. C. Cameron for the film.